JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

 Navy suit + No Waistcoat + Black Toe Cap Oxfords + Business / Navy Grenadine tie

 Black toe cap oxford
+- Its plain toe or toe cap and plain toe would just not get enough wear
 - So ubiquitous that they don't say anything at all

 - Clarks Oliver Limit / Jones's Goodyear Welted Oxford